 required an initiator which looked rather like a syringe to make it work.

-The initial inventors of generating draught Guinness from cans or
+The initial inventors of generating draught Guinness from cans or bottles by

 means of a sudden gas discharge from an internal compartment when the can or

 bottle is opened were Tony Carey and Sammy Hildebrand, brewers with Guinness